-Dental exams and routine teeth cleanings are usually scheduled during the same appointment, so you may not have realized that they are two separate procedures, but they are.
+Dental exams and routine teeth cleanings are usually scheduled during the same appointment.
+They are considered part of preventive dentistry, so you may not have realized that they are two separate procedures, but they are.
 A dental exam consists of:

-- A dental assistant taking X-rays of your mouth to show the dentists what is happening beneath the surface of your teeth and gums.
+- A dental assistant takeing X-rays of your mouth to show the dentists what is happening beneath the surface of your teeth and gums.

 - Dentists examining your mouth for oral health problems, such as cavities, gum disease, or oral cancer.

-- Dentists discussing any potential oral health concerns he may identify and, if necessary, creating a personalized treatment plan to restore your mouth to health.
+- Dentists discussing any potential oral health concerns they may identify and, if necessary, create a personalized treatment plan to restore your mouth to health.

 Dental cleanings usually take place once the exam is complete.
 During your teeth cleaning, a dental hygienist will: